Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Introduction

-Strong existence in our paper is derived from strong existence for ``ordinary'' It\^o's equations.
+Strong existence for McKean--Vlasov equations in our paper is derived from strong existence for ``ordinary'' or ``linearized'' It\^o's equations with a fixed flow $(\mu_t)$.
 The famous Yamada--Watanabe principle (see \cite{IkedaWatanabe}, \cite{Kurtz}, \cite{YamadaWatanabe}, \cite{KZ}) concerning weak existence and pathwise uniqueness here has a remote analogue in terms of the equivalence of weak and strong uniqueness, yet, under additional assumptions.
-In all results of the paper it is assumed that the drift -- and in the Theorem \ref{thm1} diffusion as well -- satisfies a linear growth bound condition.
+In all main results of the paper (but not in Propositions \ref{pro22} and \ref{thm4}) it is assumed that the drift, and in the Theorem \ref{thm1} diffusion as well, satisfies a linear growth bound condition.
 The linear growth is useful because of numerous applications where, at least, the drift is often unbounded; further extensions on a faster non-linear growth usually require Lyapunov type conditions, which are not considered in this paper.
-We thank the anonymous referee who drew our attention to the paper \cite{Osada} which is one of the first works on McKean--Vlasov equations with irregular coefficients; this paper considers another class of equations, namely, with divergent operators, and so does not relate directly to the present paper.